 What If You Don’t Have The Capability to Containerize Yourself, but you want the same benefits?

 For those companies who haven’t yet joined the container revolution, there are plenty of alternative and small steps that can be taken to help ease the load on monolithic structures.
 For example, instead of building things from day one, you can utilize a platform like Unity Cloud that already runs on containers.
 While we don’t containerize your software, we can leverage the benefits of containers to help kickstart data enrichment and set up the foundations for your teams to start building new software at a lower cost and at a faster rate.
 This allows organisations to upgrade their processes now, and decommission legacy software later, allowing for an easy transition from the old world of technology, into the new.
 Here’s what you can expect to see with the Unity Cloud Platform instead:

 - Discovery Sessions to Tailor You.
 Our team has come from a unique background of experience in Enterprise development and project management, and enjoy partnering with businesses to see where Unity Cloud can fit on top of your existing systems, and start planning for the transition off of old technology.

 - Short, iterative projects.
 We want to be as cost-effective as possible for our clients, so our development styles match.
 As Docker is core to our platform, we are able to build and ship great software, fast.

 - Got your own developer team?
 Why not leverage our tools yourself?
-The Unity Platform provides a development environment that allows teams to build great software quickly and economically.
-Unity’s library of core development tools covers middleware, authentication data abstraction, communication and much more, meaning that development teams can start writing business logic while Unity does the heavy lifting.
+The Unity Cloud Platform provides a development environment that allows teams to build great software quickly and economically.
+Unity Cloud’s library of core development tools covers middleware, authentication data abstraction, communication and much more, meaning that development teams can start writing business logic while Unity Cloud does the heavy lifting.